Juancho-Coding/Portfolio/README.md

 Feel free to use this repository as a template for your own portfolio website.
 Update the content, add your projects, and customize the styling to reflect your personal brand.

+**Some Notes**

+1. As this project will be doployed to Github Pages, some changes must be made:
+    - React Router is used but the main component is HashRouter ( instead of the common BrowserRouter).
+    - In package.json the homepage element was added for compatibility.
+2. Added a little script to copy the assets folder from src to dist.
+Some assets are loaded dinamically so this is necessary.
+3. Change the code in emailApi.ts to match your server side email api.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as needed for your own portfolio.